BDC Hamburger Icon

 Stripe

-Approval process: Stripe is easy to apply for.
-Once approved, setup is reasonably easy for those with web developer skills.
-Stripe will not approve merchants in high-risk industries, including financial institutions, online gambling, securities brokers, cannabis dispensaries, cryptocurrencies, bill pay services, insurance providers and crowdfunding sites.
+• Approval process: Stripe is easy to apply for and setup is straightforward for those with web developer skills.
+However, Stripe does not approve merchants in high-risk industries, such as financial institutions, online gambling, securities brokers, cannabis dispensaries, cryptocurrencies, bill pay services, insurance providers and crowdfunding sites.

-No-code options: If you and your team aren’t highly technical, Stripe has a no-code option for payment links.
+• No-code options: If you and your team aren’t highly technical, Stripe has a no-code option for payment links.
 With this option, your customers will be taken to a custom checkout page hosted by Stripe.
-Additionally, tech novices will find it easy to set up invoicing as a payment method.
+Additionally, setting up invoicing as a payment method is simple for tech novices.

-Custom integration options: Stripe offers custom integration for merchants without programmers who need web integration for an additional fee.
-Alternatively, Stripe can match you with a verified third party with prebuilt solutions to make it easier to integrate Stripe with your website without knowing how to code.
+• Custom integration options: For an additional fee, Stripe offers custom integration for merchants without programmers who need web integration.
+Alternatively, Stripe can match you with a verified third-party provider offering prebuilt solutions, making it easier to integrate Stripe with your website without requiring coding knowledge.

 Stripe allows merchants to generate payment links to share with customers.
 Source: Stripe